- Definition and meanings of anata wa

 Below are new words used in the example sentence.

 - gakusei – 学生 (がくせい) : a noun meaning ‘a student’ or ‘students’.
 Learn more about the border between Japanese singular and plural.

 As you may have realized, the phrase “anata wa” highly depends on context and other words not used together, in other words, omitted words.
 We have to guess what is omitted and also speaker’s intention behind.
-Sometimes, therefore, “anata wa” can be confusing to Japanese native speakers.
+Sometimes, therefore, “anata wa” can be confusing even to Japanese native speakers.

-Conversation using anata wa
+Example: conversation using anata wa

 - genki – 元気 (げんき) : a noun meaning ‘vitality’, ‘health’, ‘energy’ and so forth.
 It can also be used like an adjective meaning ‘healthy’ or ‘fine’.
-Learn more about adjective like use of nouns.

 - watashi – 私 (わたし) : a pronoun meaning ‘I’.

 - mo – も : a binding particle used to add a nuance of ‘also’, ‘too’, ‘as well’ or such.
 It can also be used for emphasis.